Fletcher-Benji/M2/readme.txt

 ## Deployment

 I will be hosting my project on Github for easy deployment/development onto an exsiting domain.
-Paired with Netlify.
+Paired with heroku.

-## Credits
-mojang: minecraft (Icon Assets)
+(I have had to add a PHP index file that just redirects top the index.html file, this is the only way I have found to deploy a static site to heroku)

 ### Media
-- The Videogame minecraft
+Vintage Tarot cards